adshares/adshares-docs/protocol/infrastructure/infra_context.rst

     :align: center

-:ref:`Supply-Side Platform <protocol-definitions-ssp>` and :ref:`Demand-Side Platform <protocol-definitions-dsp>` need to independently decide which instances of :ref:`Context Platform <protocol-definitions-cp>` they trust and then independently query them.
+:ref:`Supply-Side Platform <protocol-definitions-ssp>` and :ref:`Demand-Side Platform <protocol-definitions-dsp>` need to independently decide which instances of :ref:`Context Platform <protocol-definitions-cp>` they trust, and then independently query them.
 Even in case :ref:`Supply-Side Platform <protocol-definitions-ssp>` and :ref:`Demand-Side Platform <protocol-definitions-dsp>` choose to trust the same instance of :ref:`Context Platform <protocol-definitions-cp>`, they need to query it separately.